 - Animals are not allowed in the facility, with the exception of service and guide dogs.

-- Persons wishing to advertise/solicit on campus must file for a permit in the Campus Center Office.
+- Persons wishing to advertise/solicit on campus must file for a permit in the Office of Student Engagement.